kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

   * `jatos.batchProperties.maxTotalMembers` - How many members this group is allowed to have at the same time
   * `jatos.batchProperties.maxTotalWorkers` - Total amount of workers this group is allowed to have altogether in this batch
   * `jatos.batchProperties.title` - Title of this batch
+* `jatos.batchJsonInput` - The JSON input you entered in the batch's properties.

 ### Group variables